 You will need to make an account with Hawaiian Airlines.
 When you find your flight transfer your points into your account.
 They should show up instantly.
 Then go ahead and book!

 Citi ThankYou Points are one way to get very cheap flights to Hawaii!
-The Citi Premier Card has a bonus of 60,000 points after spending $4,000 in 3 months.
+To get the points to book you will want the Citi Premier card.
 What you can do with those points is transfer them to Turkish Airlines Miles and Smiles.
 Turkish Airlines is part of the Star Alliance meaning you can book flights on United through Turkish.
 The great news is that a round-trip ticket to Hawaii on Turkish Airlines is just 15,000 points!
-With this signup bonus, you could book four free flights to Hawaii!
 Sometimes you can book online but other times it requires calling or emailing Turkish Airlines to book these flights.
-Check out this post from Frequent Miler, he’ll tell you everything you need to know about booking United flights using Turkish Miles and Smiles.
-This post from Rob over at Easy Travel Points is also great.
+You can check out this post to learn all about how to do this.

 If you already have a lot of points with a co-branded card then it may be a good idea to open up a transferable points card that is a transfer partner with that airline.
 For example, if I have a stash of Delta points I would open up an American Express Membership Rewards earning card to top off my Delta account.